lucasvmiguel/kubectl-test/README.md

 ## Usage

+You can also see the usage if you run `kubectl test --help`

 ```bash
 A kubectl plugin to run integration tests in a kubernetes cluster,
 the job status is going to be used to define if a test has passed or not.